Brass outdoor faucet mounted on siding, how to fix a leaky outdoor faucet

 How to Fix a Leaky Outdoor Faucet (Spigot Repair Guide)

 A leaky outdoor faucet wastes water and can damage your foundation.
-Here is the step-by-step fix for the four most common causes — washer, packing nut, valve seat, and frost damage.
+The step-by-step fix for the four most common causes, washer, packing nut, valve seat, and frost damage.

 What You’ll Need